bnnm/wwiser/README.md

 By default all will play at default volume, but you can mimic an specific value by passing "gamevars" (RTPC) config.
 For example `bgm_srank_param=0.0` would silence some beat layer, while `4.0` will start to add it, and `7.0` would peak.
 Min/max values are developer-defined and depend on the RTPC itself though.
+You can also use `min` or `max` as values.

 ## LIMITATIONS